-Typically, you’ll find a slight gap in older elevators due to the misleveling, so make sure you watch your step as it can cause you to either trip or get your foot stuck, which can lead to injuries.
+Typically, you’ll find a slight gap in older elevators due to the misleveling, so make sure you watch your step, as it can cause you to either trip or get your foot stuck, which can lead to injuries.

 When the elevator doors are closing, it is important that you don’t run to catch the elevator, as you can risk your limb getting caught in the closing doors, which can result in injuries.

-The first thing to do when you find yourself in a situation where the elevator stops between floors is to not panic and assess the situation.
+The first thing to do when you find yourself in a situation where the elevator stops between floors is not to panic and assess the situation.
 During an elevator emergency, navigate to the control panel and push the emergency button to ask for help from the operations team.

 Here are some tips that building owners should follow to avoid any elevator-related accidents: